Remote-controlled alligator head behind Texas social media posts, authorities say

 The New Braunfels Police Department explained the situation in a post on its Facebook page.

-“After some investigation this morning it has been determined that recent social media posts purporting to show an alligator in the Comal/Guadalupe Rivers in New Braunfels are a hoax,” they department wrote.
+“After some investigation this morning it has been determined that recent social media posts purporting to show an alligator in the Comal/Guadalupe Rivers in New Braunfels are a hoax,” the department wrote.

 INDIANA WOMAN PLANNED ATTACK AT PARK TO FULFILL ‘RAPE FANTASY’: REPORT